fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 #### Upgrade Apache Kylin to 2.0

-KAP is built upon Apache Kylin core and is 100% compatible with Apache Kylin.
-KAP 2.4 upgrades Apache Kylin to 2.0, and the complete Kylin release notes could be found on the [Kylin website](http://kylin.apache.org/blog/2017/02/25/v2.0.0-beta-ready/).
+Kyligence Enterprise is built upon Apache Kylin core and is 100% compatible with Apache Kylin.
+Kyligence Enterprise 2.4 upgrades Apache Kylin to 2.0, and the complete Kylin release notes could be found on the [Kylin website](http://kylin.apache.org/blog/2017/02/25/v2.0.0-beta-ready/).
 The highlight features including:

 KYLIN-2467: Support TPCH queries